core-wg/transport-indication/draft-ietf-core-transport-indication.md

 when the host name is not the default one for the transport (e.g. if it is not an IP literal in the UDP or TCP cases, or a proxy is used;
-DNS CNAME entries or SVCB target do not alter the URI's host name at all) or a different port is used (as possible through SVCB), (Outside proxy cases,
+DNS CNAME entries or SVCB target do not alter the URI's host name at all) or a different port is used (as possible through SVCB).
+(Outside proxy cases,
 {{Section 6.4 of RFC7252}} only talks of setting the Uri-Host to preserve the URI, and not of setting Proxy-Scheme or Uri-Port.
 That is because at the time of writing, no mechanisms were available to select a different transport or port).